danilwhale/sharpcraft/README.md

 ![build downloads location](Assets/workflows_download.png)

 > [!IMPORTANT]
-> if you don't see download button login to your GitHub account
+> login to your GitHub account if you don't see the download button

 ---

 > [!WARNING]
-> untested on linux, except bugs
+> untested on linux, expect bugs

 ## how to build

-1. clone repo (using download button, git clone or ide's vcs clone system)
+1. clone repo (using download button, `git clone` or ide's vcs clone feature)
 2. open project in any ide you want
-    - in case you don't have any ide, open project's folder in command prompt
+    - in case you don't have any ide, open the project folder in your terminal
 3. build it!
-    - no ide? dotnet build inside project's folder
+    - no ide? `dotnet build` inside the project folder

 **NOT AN OFFICIAL MINECRAFT PRODUCT.
 NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT**